 'We felt like we were going to die in that car'

-Two black students, Taniyah Pilgrim and Messiah Young, were dragged from their car in Atlanta, Georgia, last weekend by police officers.
-Two officers have been fired and all six are facing charges.
+Two black students were dragged from their car in Atlanta, Georgia, by police, who now face charges.

 -